 What can you NOT bring into Disney World?

-While Disney is pretty lenient about most things, there are a few things you are not allowed to bring into the Disney World parks:
+While Disney is pretty lenient for most things, there are a few things you are not allowed to bring into the Disney World parks:

 When planning your trip to the Disney World parks, don’t forget to pack your day bag carefully.